Get free heat pump quotes

 Bacteria build-up

-If you notice a dirty sock odour coming from your heat pump, it could be due to bacteria build-up in the heat pump’s drain pan.
-Much like your common household fridge, this common problem can be resolved by scheduling routine maintenance and cleaning and ensuring no clogs in the drainage system.
+If you notice an odour like a dirty sock coming from your heat pump, it could be due to bacteria build-up in the heat pump’s drain pan.
+Much like in a household fridge, this common problem can be resolved by scheduling routine maintenance and cleaning to make sure there are no clogs in the drainage system.

-A heat pump is a machine with moving parts, so some noises, such as clicks, taps, humming, etc., are perfectly normal.
-However, some other noises could indicate a problem.
+A heat pump is a machine with moving parts, so noises such as clicks, taps, humming, etc., are perfectly normal.
+However, some other noises could indicate you have a heat pump problem.

 The heat pump is making a rattling or vibrating noise

-Should you find that the outdoor heat pump unit is making a vibrating noise?
-This could mean a small piece of hardware is loose inside the unit or that the unit is not properly screwed shut.
+Is the outdoor heat pump unit making a vibrating noise?
+This could mean a small piece of hardware is loose inside the unit or that it’s not properly screwed shut.

 Firstly, make sure the heat pump unit is screwed tightly shut.
 If the vibrating continues, something is loose inside, and a technician must fix it.